 So if your iPhone, iPad or Apple Watch is lost or stolen, no one else can use it to make payments.
 Plus, you can use ‘Find My iPhone’ on iCloud to disable Apple Pay, or wipe your phone completely.

-Some retailers may limit individual payments to £30.
+Some retailers may set a limit for individual payments.

 Apple Pay, the Apple logo, iPhone, iPad, Apple Watch, and Touch ID are trademarks of Apple Inc.

 If you have a Clydesdale Bank debit or Mastercard credit card, you can use both to Apple Pay.
 If you add several cards to your wallet, you can set one as your default card.

 In-app payments with Apple Pay are secure and simple too.
 At the checkout, select Apple Pay.
 You’ll be asked to confirm the payment with Touch ID.

 Use the Watch app on your iPhone to set up your Apple Watch with Apple Pay.
 To make a payment, just double click your Apple Watch’s side button, then hold the watch next to the contactless reader.
 A tap and beep will let you know the payment’s complete.

 We may restrict the number of payments you an make using Apple Pay and some retailers may also limit individual payments to the contactless limit amount.